SubratYeeshu/Interview_Prep/DSA/SDE_Sheet/143_Bottom_View_of_Binary_Tree.md

-# Top View of Binary Tree
+# Bottom View of Binary Tree

 ## Problem statement

-- Given below is a binary tree.
-The task is to print the top view of binary tree.
-Top view of a binary tree is the set of nodes visible when the tree is viewed from the top.
-For the given below tree
+- Given a binary tree, print the bottom view from left to right.
+A node is included in bottom view if it can be seen when we look at the tree from bottom.

 ## Approach 1 : Recursive